adiXcodr/rate_movie/README.md

 4. To close the server, press Ctrl+C

-5. You can also send direct POST requests to FLask API using Python's inbuilt request module Run the beow command to send the request with some pre-popuated values -
+5. You can also send direct POST requests to FLask API using Python's inbuilt request module Run the command below to send the request with some pre-popuated values -
 ```
 python request.py
 ```